Nastel/JESL/README.md

 ## JESL Simulator
 The JESL Simulator provides the ability to simulate tracking activities and events.
-The activities, events, and their components are defined using a XML format.
+The activities, events, and their components are defined using an XML format.
 There are three major parts to a simulation definition:

 1. `Sources` - defines the sources involved in simulated activities and events